Customer relationship management: Customer profile

-Improving CRM within a firm
+Improving CRM

-Consultants argue that it is important for companies to establish strong CRM systems to improve their relational intelligence.
+Consultants hold that it is important for companies to establish strong CRM systems to improve their relational intelligence.
 According to this argument, a company must recognize that people have many different types of relationships with different brands.
 One research study analyzed relationships between consumers in China, Germany, Spain, and the United States, with over 200 brands in 11 industries including airlines, cars, and media.
 This information is valuable as it provides demographic, behavioral, and value-based customer segmentation.
 These types of relationships can be both positive and negative.
 Some customers view themselves as friends of the brands, while others as enemies, and some are mixed with a love-hate relationship with the brand.
 Some relationships are distant, intimate, or anything in between.

-Analyzing the information
+Data analysis

 Managers must understand the different reasons for the types of relationships, and provide the customer with what they are looking for.
 Companies can collect this information by using surveys, interviews, and more, with current customers.

 Companies must also improve the relational intelligence of their CRM systems.
-These days, companies store and receive huge amounts of data through emails, online chat sessions, phone calls, and more.
+Companies store and receive huge amounts of data through emails, online chat sessions, phone calls, and more.
 Many companies do not properly make use of this great amount of data, however.
 All of these are signs of what types of relationships the customer wants with the firm, and therefore companies may consider investing more time and effort in building out their relational intelligence.
 Companies can use data mining technologies and web searches to understand relational signals.
 Social media such as social networking sites, blogs, and forums can also be used to collect and analyze information.
 Understanding the customer and capturing this data allows companies to convert customers' signals into information and knowledge that the firm can use to understand a potential customer's desired relations with a brand.

 Employee training

-Many firms have also implemented training programs to teach employees how to recognize and effectively create strong customer-brand relationships.
-Other employees have also been trained in social psychology and the social sciences to help bolster strong customer relationships.
-Customer service representatives must be educated to value customer relationships and trained to understand existing customer profiles.
+Many firms have also implemented training programs to teach employees how to recognize and create strong customer-brand relationships.
+Other employees have also been trained in social psychology and the social sciences to help bolster customer relationships.
+Customer service representatives must be trained to value customer relationships and trained to understand existing customer profiles.
 Even the finance and legal departments should understand how to manage and build relationships with customers.